compbiozurich/UZH-BIO392/course-material/2020/imallona/3_exercises.md

 # Introduction

-Please notice the comprehensive [SIB Course on UNIX](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html).
+Please notice the comprehensive [SIB Course on UNIX](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html) (to be run using a Web browser).

 You can launch a terminal in MacOS and GNU/Linux.
 If running another OS, please make use a [a Web-browser based emulator](https://cocalc.com/app?anonymous=terminal).